 Department of Psychology and Sociology

 The Department of Psychology and Sociology offers two undergraduate degree programs with the option of earning a Bachelor of Arts or Bachelor of Science degree in Psychology or Sociology.
 Included within each program are also minors, tracks, and certifications.
-Undergraduates in the Department of Psychology and Sociology who meet specific requirements can also earn dual undergraduate and graduate credit hours if accepted to the Accelerated Master's Programs (AMP) in Counselor Education or Family and Community Services.
+Undergraduates in the Department of Psychology and Sociology who meet specific requirements can also earn dual undergraduate and graduate credit hours if accepted to the Accelerated Master's Programs (AMP) in Counselor Education.

 Psychology

-The Psychology program offers a major in Psychology leading to the Bachelor of Arts or Bachelor of Science degree; a minor program in psychology, a minor program in human-computer interaction/user experience - evaluation (HCI/UX), and a minor in applied behavior analysis.
+The Psychology program offers a major in Psychology leading to the Bachelor of Arts or Bachelor of Science degree.
+Minors in applied behavior analysis, clinical psychology, human-computer interaction/user experience - evaluation (HCI/UX), and psychology are also available.
 The Psychology program also offers coursework applicable to the General Education component requirements in all university programs and a variety of courses required or recommended in other programs.

 Programs in the department are designed to prepare students for employment in a variety of fields and for graduate study in psychology and in related fields calling for concentrations or courses in psychology.

 Psychology majors must pursue at least one academic minor.
-The following minors are recommended: applied behavior analysis, HCI/UX, sociology, foreign language, criminal justice, family studies, criminology, global studies, political science, communications, and marketing.
+The following minors are recommended: applied behavior analysis, clinical psychology, HCI/UX, sociology, foreign language, criminal justice, family studies, criminology, global studies, political science, communications, or marketing.
 Prospective majors should consult with the chair of the department in the selection of advanced psychology electives, personal educational objectives, and career objectives.

 Successful completion of an exit examination is required of all students completing a major in Psychology prior to graduation.